aphp/edsteva/docs/index.md

             Where $n_{biology}(t)$ is the number of biological measurements, $t$ is the month and $n_{max} = \max_{t}(n_{biology}(t))$.

             !!!info ""
-                If the monthly maximum number of biological measurements $n_{max}$ is equal to 0, we consider that the completeness predictor $c(t)$ is also equal to 0.
+                If the maximum number of recorded biological measurements per month $n_{max}$ is equal to 0, we consider that the completeness predictor $c(t)$ is also equal to 0.

             !!!Warning "Care site level"
                 Laboratory data are only available at hospital level.